wkumari/draft-wkumari-dnsop-extended-error/README.md

    2  Can this be applied to *any* response, or only error responses?

+   3  Should textual information be allowed as well?
+What if the only
+      thing allowed is a domain name, e.g to point at where validation began failing?

 7. Security Considerations

-   DNSSEC is being deployed - unfortunately a significant number of clients (TODO: Link to Geoff H stats), when receiving a SERVFAIL from a validating resolver because of a DNSSEC validaion issue simply ask the next (non-validating) resolver in their list, and do don't get any of the protections which DNSSEC should provide.
+   DNSSEC is being deployed - unfortunately a significant number of clients (~11% according to [GeoffValidation]), when receiving a SERVFAIL from a validating resolver because of a DNSSEC validaion issue simply ask the next (non-validating) resolver in their list, and do don't get any of the protections which DNSSEC should provide.
    This is very similar to a kid asking his mother if he can have another cookie.
 When the mother says "No, it will ruin your dinner!", going off and asking his (more permissive) father and getting a "Yes, sure, cookie!".

 8. Acknowledgements